Does Hebrews 1:8 prove that Jesus is God?

 6. A thing that opposes God, for example, “the god of this age” (2 Cor 4:4); and

-Note that most of these seven meanings are ways in which the Bible uses the term.
-If we eliminate the Biblical uses to determine what the term meant for the Greeks before the Bible was written, then we are left with: “An immortal being with supernatural powers, such as the ancient Greek gods.”
+Most of these seven meanings are ways in which the Bible uses the term.
+If we eliminate the Biblical uses to determine what the term meant for the Greeks before the Bible was written, then we are left with one meaning: “An immortal being with supernatural powers, such as the ancient Greek gods,” such as Zeus, Apollo, Hermes, and Hades.
+Show More

 • Moses (Exodus 7:1),